 •Be examined by an individual licensed to practice psychiatry or psychology and qualified to perform such evaluations in the State of Arkansas, who after the examination finds the officer to be competent and recommends the agency to hire the individual.

-•Possess a valid driver license (Arkansas license required by Sheriff’s Office).
+•Possess a valid driver's license (Arkansas license required by Sheriff’s Office).

 Sheriff’s Office Additional Requirements: Applicants will not be considered for Sheriff’s Office employment who:

-•Have plead guilty, nolo contendere, or been found or adjudicated guilty of a Driving Under the Influence (DUI) as a minor under 21 years of age within the past five (5) years in Arkansas or any other jurisdiction.
+•Have pleaded guilty, nolo contendere, or been found or adjudicated guilty of Driving Under the Influence (DUI) as a minor under 21 years of age within the past five (5) years in Arkansas or any other jurisdiction.

-•Have plead guilty, nolo contendere, or been found or adjudicated guilty of any drug possession, drug paraphernalia possession, or any other drug-related offense, regardless of how specified, in Arkansas or any other jurisdiction.
+•Have pleaded guilty, nolo contendere, or been found or adjudicated guilty of any drug possession, drug paraphernalia possession, or any other drug-related offense, regardless of how specified, in Arkansas or any other jurisdiction.

-•Have plead guilty, nolo contendere, or been found or adjudicated guilty of any Domestic Battery offense involving physical injury to another person in Arkansas or any other jurisdiction.
+•Have pleaded guilty, nolo contendere, or been found or adjudicated guilty of any Domestic Battery offense involving physical injury to another person in Arkansas or any other jurisdiction.

 •Non-sworn civilian employees and sworn employees with restricted powers must only be eighteen (18) years of age rather than twenty-one (21) years of age.